ajgoecke/thesis/README.md

 ### Contents
 The structure of this repository is as follows:

-- `implementation`: Contains the R and Python code and outputs
+- `implementation`: contains the R and Python code and outputs
 - `plots`: contains the plots used in the final thesis paper
 - `thesis.pdf`: final thesis paper in pdf format